-For some people, summer in Athens is a great opportunity to wander around the city with clear blue skies and admire its monuments under the bright Attican sun.
+For some people, visiting Athens during summertime is a great opportunity to wander around the city with clear blue skies and admire its monuments under the bright Attican sun.
 Having in mind though, that July and August are typically the hottest months of the year, summer in the city can prove to be more challenging than expected.
-Hence, you’d better follow locals’ advice and do it like an Athenian!
+Hence, we provide you with the advice of locals in order to survive the summer heat like a true Athenian!

-We are almost in the middle of Greek summer with July and August being typically the hottest months of the year, with rising temperatures and annoying heatwaves.
-Spending time around the city under those conditions can prove to be quite a thing!
-Therefore, you’d better follow the following survival tips for summer in Athens which will make your life much easier and will help you enjoy your stay in Athens!
+We are almost in the middle of Greek summer with July and August being typically the hottest months of the year, with rising temperatures and exhausting heatwaves.
+Spending time around the city under those conditions can prove to be quite a challenge.
+Therefore, you’d better follow the following survival tips, which will make your life much easier and will help you enjoy your stay in Athens!

 View of the Acropolis on a hot summer's day - credits: S.Borisov/Shutterstock.com

-In case you want to visit the Acropolis, a great idea is to start your visit way earlier than usual.
-The archaeological site of the Acropolis is open every day from 8 am to 8 pm, therefore, visiting it during morning hours could be a life-saver!
+In case you want to visit the Parthenon, a great idea is to start your visit way earlier than usual.
+The archaeological site of the Acropolis is open every day from 8 am to 8 pm, therefore, visiting it during early morning hours could be a life-saver!
 At noon, temperatures can rise really high and combined with the white marble that reflects the sun rays, walking around the hill could become quite arduous.
-In the morning, temperatures are still low and the soft breeze coming from the port of Piraeus creates quite a comfortable atmosphere.
+In the morning, temperatures are still low and the soft breeze coming from the port of Piraeus creates a comfortable atmosphere.
 In addition to the aforementioned advantages, you will also have the chance to experience the site with much fewer people, since most of the visitors arrive after 10.00 am.
-The same concept stands not just for the Acropolis but for the rest of the archaeological sites in Athens.
+The same concept stands not just for the Acropolis but for the rest of the archaeological sites in Athens as well.
+You can also have a look in our Acropolis visit guide.

 Boy cooling down with a garden hose, family in the background on a hot summer day - credits: Kzenon/Shutterstock.com

 High temperatures and sun exposure are two factors that could result in severe dehydration, especially if you keep ignoring the signs.
 During summer, the human body loses a lot of water through breathing and sweat.
 Therefore, in high-temperature conditions dehydration is a stealthy foe, that might strike at any time!
-Some common symptoms of dehydration are dizziness, sleepiness, dry mouth, headaches and dry skin, signs that warn you that you need some water.
+Some common symptoms of dehydration are dizziness, sleepiness, mouth dryness, headaches, and skin dryness, signs that warn you that you need some water.
 In case of long exposure in heat, do not try to quench your thirst with super-cold water cause you may provoke a shock to your body.
 A temperate cool drink will make you feel much better immediately and replenish the lost water of your body.
 So, always carry on you a small bottle of water, and by taking into consideration how cheap still water is in Greece, you might even consider buying a couple more!

 Avoid the sun